Purchases of own-company options by rank-and-file employees in Finland predict weekly stock returns.

 Working Papers

-The Rich Get Richer: Wealth Inequality and Employee Stock Options (With Aleksi Pitkäjärvi)
+The Rich Get Richer: Wealth Inequality and Employee Stock Options (with Aleksi Pitkäjärvi and Vikash Sinha)